 - Nipple soreness or pain during feeding might be a sign that a baby needs some adjustment to their attachment at the breast.
 If there is soreness or pain when breastfeeding, talking to a healthcare professional or breastfeeding counsellor can help.

 - Women enjoy feeding more when they are comfortable and relaxed.

-There are lots of things that partners can do to support and encourage breastfeeding:
+There are lots of things you can do to support and encourage breastfeeding.

-- Boost your partner’s confidence by encouraging her; like any new skill, reassurance and praise help.
+- Boost your partner’s confidence by encouraging her and being positive about her progress.
+As with learning any new skill, reassurance and praise are a massive help.